AdobeDocs/real-time-cdp-collaboration.en/help/guide/destinations/experience-platform.md

 >title="Target namespaces"
 >abstract="Target namespaces specify which identity namespace the match key will be mapped to in Adobe Experience Platform.
 Hashed match keys must be mapped to a target namespace that supports hashed values."

->[!CONTEXTUALHELP]
->id="rtcdp_collaboration_destinations_linked_key"
->title="Linked key"
->abstract="Linked keys allow you to specify that instead of using a particular match key, a different match key should be used during activation.
-For a profile to be activated, it must have values for both the original match key and the linked match key."

-Next, you must create an activation mapping to define how the audience data will be sent to Adobe Experience Platform.
-You can map each [match key](../setup/onboard-account.md#set-up-match-keys) you selected while creating your account to a target namespace.
-The target namespaces specify which [identity namespace](https://experienceleague.adobe.com/en/docs/experience-platform/identity/features/namespaces#standard){target="_blank"} the match key will be mapped to in Adobe Experience Platform.
-You may utilize the [linked key](#linked-keys) option to replace a match key with a different match key during activation.

 #### Select match keys {#select-match-keys}

 All match keys enabled for your account are included in the activation mapping by default.
 If you do not wish to include a match key, you can remove it using the delete icon (![Delete icon](/help/assets/icons/delete.png)) next to the match key.